LetsoelaAndries/HexSoftwares_Sentiment_analysis/README.md

 - **Matplotlib/Seaborn**: For data visualization (Word Cloud).
 - **Jupyter Notebook**: For developing and testing the models interactively.

+## Usages

+-  Preprocessing Data: Clean and prepare the text data by removing unwanted characters, tokenizing the words, and applying lemmatization.
+-  Training the Model: You can use models like Logistic Regression, SVM, or deep learning-based approaches like LSTM for sentiment classification.
+-  Evaluating the Model: The model will output metrics such as accuracy, confusion matrix, precision, recall, and F1 score to evaluate its performance
+-   Predicting Sentiments: Once the model is trained, you can input new restaurant reviews and get predictions on whether they are positive, negative, or neutral

+## Results
+-  Accuracy: 76%
+-  Precision: 61%
+-  Recall: 71%
+-  F1 Score: 68%
+## Future Work
+-  Improve Model: You can experiment with other models such as XGBoost, or fine-tune deep learning models for better accuracy.
+-  Deploy the Model: Consider deploying the model as a web service or integrating it with a restaurant review website.

 ## Getting Started

 ### Prerequisites